bbenedict/bbenedict/2023-100days-coding.md

 Finished hugging face local support.
 Created paramater mapping for cases where parameter names don't match exactly. between providers or models.
 Many models use max_tokens but hugging face uses max_length or max_new_tokens.

+## day 20

+Input data added to existing adapters.
+First version of it anyways.
+Still need output data, tests and re-factor.
+But it works pretty well!